-"The BPACC and Cultural Precinct is a place where creativity lives.
-It reflects the rich heritage of our jetty, timber industry and picturesque region, energising Busselton as a vibrant creative town, connecting the bustling foreshore with a thriving CBD.
-Loved for the extraordinary range of experiences and diversity of high quality events.

-There is always something happening in the Cultural Precinct."
+"The BPACC will reflect the rich heritage of our jetty, timber industry and picturesque region.
+The BPACC energises Busselton as a vibrant creative town, connecting the bustling foreshore with a thriving CBD.
+Loved by the local community and visitors for the extraordinary range of experiences and diversity of high quality events, shows and conferences.
+There is always something happening at the BPACC."